 Rainbow Lodge and Garibaldi Lift Company

-In 1877, a trail was completed that linked the Pemberton Valley to the Pacific coast, drawing prospectors and trappers.
+The first non-indigenous pioneers to live in the Whistler area arrived in the 1880s.
+By this point the Pemberton Trail had been completed (which connected Howe Sound through Pemberton to Lillooet and the Interior), drawing prospectors and trappers to the area.
 One trapper, John Miller, enticed Myrtle and Alex Philip from Vancouver to the north shore of Whistler's Alta Lake, where they built the successful Rainbow Lodge in 1914 as a fishing and holiday camp.
 Later that year, the Great Pacific Northwestern Railway pushed through the Whistler valley en route to Prince George.

-Other pioneering spirits soon followed and more lodges and teas houses were built around Alta Lake, as well as farms, logging camps and mills.
-By the late ‘40s, Rainbow Lodge was the most popular honeymoon spot west of the Rockies and the tiny community of Alta Lake was lively and sociable throughout the mid-century, despite being accessible only by rail or float plane.
+Other pioneering spirits soon followed and more lodges, tea houses, farms, logging camps and mills were built around Alta Lake.
+By the late 1940s, Rainbow Lodge was the most popular honeymoon spot west of the Rockies and the tiny community of Alta Lake was lively and sociable throughout the mid-century, despite being accessible only by rail or float plane.

 By the mid-1970s, local visionaries, dreaming of the Olympics, began plans for a world-class summer and winter resort.